Water consumption

 Pandox uses the municipal water system in all hotels.
 Water consumption in the hotels is affected by the amount of showering, dishwashing, cleaning, laundering and flushing that takes place, which in turn is impacted by hotel occupancy.
 Reducing water use is therefore a significant sustainability topic as Pandox’s operations have a direct impact on usage.

-Pandox is aiming to reduce water consumption by installing water-saving equipment, for example in bathrooms and kitchens, and changing employee and guest behaviour around water consumption.
-Today the majority of the hotels in Operator Activities are involving their guests in this effort by informing them of the hotel’s ambition to reduce water consumption.
-This is being done by, for example, involving them in making choices that reduce water use such as taking shorter showers and not requiring towels and sheets to be replaced daily.
+Pandox aims to reduce water consumption by installing water-saving equipment, for example in bathrooms and kitchens, and changing the water-related behaviour of employees and guests.
+Today, the majority of hotels in Own Operations involve their guests in this effort, by informing them of the hotels' ambitions to reduce water use.
+This is done, for example, by involving them in making choices that reduce water use by showering for shorter periods and not requesting a daily change of towels or sheets.

-In Property Management too Pandox is installing more submeters in the buildings so that the operators can more quickly identify and remedy any leaks.
+Pandox is also working on installing more sub-meters in the buildings so that the operator can identify and fix leaks more quickly.

-The water used in the hotels goes to municipal wastewater and treatment plants.
-Some hotels also have a collection tank for grey water in the hotel.
-There is potential here for heat recycling before it continues on to the wastewater system.
-Chemicals used in laundries and hotel cleaning have the largest impact on the quality of the grey water.
-Pandox is aiming to phase out harmful chemicals in these processes and switch to more eco-friendly alternatives that have a positive effect on the water quality.
+The water used in the hotels then goes to municipal sewers and treatment plants.
+In some hotels there is also a grey water collection tank in the hotel.
+This has the potential for heat recovery before it goes to the sewerage system.
+Chemicals used in washing and cleaning at the hotels have the greatest impact on the quality of grey water.
+Pandox's ambition is to phase out hazardous chemicals from these processes and switch to more environmentally friendly alternatives that have a positive impact on water quality.